 Recycling of food waste is considered.

-There is engagement with national/local learner voice surveys that help inform the School e.g. School Health Research Network
+There is engagement with national/local learner voice surveys that help inform the School e.g. School Health Research Network.

 Free access to drinking water is available to staff and learners and not placed within school toilets.